We campaign to influence national and local government policy and make real change for homeless young people.

 If you would like to be kept up to date with how we're supporting homeless young people through research, policy and campaigns, enter your email address below.

-Research by Centrepoint’s Youth Homelessness Databank found that more than 150,000 young people had approached their local councils for help with homelessness in one year.
+Research by Centrepoint’s Youth Homelessness Databank shows that tens of thousands of young people had approached their local councils for help with homelessness in one year.

 The Databank is creating digital tools to support homeless young people - collating, measuring and displaying youth homelessness data from multiple sources to build a clearer picture of the numbers of young people experiencing homelessness.